Laura Fuentes

 Moist, nutritious high-fiber muffins that taste great?
 Check out these healthy, easy-to-make muffins that will soon become a terrific addition to your breakfast repertoire.

-This recipe is grain-free and good for you, and every bite packs delicious carrot-cake flavors of cinnamon, shredded carrots, and chopped pineapple.
+This high-fiber muffin recipe is grain-free and good for you, and every bite packs delicious carrot-cake flavors.

 large serving bowl filled with high fiber muffins

-Unlike store-bought muffins or traditional muffin recipes made with refined flours, these muffins are a great source of fiber because they are made with fiber-rich ingredients like flaxseeds and prunes, providing each muffin with 6 grams of fiber.
+My healthy breakfast muffin recipes have been a keeper in my house for over a decade.
+Unlike store-bought muffins or traditional muffin recipes made with refined ingredients, these are made with fiber-rich ingredients, providing each muffin with 6 grams of fiber.

 How to Make Fiber Muffins

-You will need a food processor or high-speed blender to make a batch of these muffins.
-The blades help break down the walnuts and prunes and incorporate them into a smooth batter that will bake evenly.
+You’ll need a food processor or a high-speed blender to break down the walnuts and prunes, creating a smooth batter that will bake evenly.

-Scoop about ¼ cup of batter into each muffin cup.
-Bake for 22 minutes or until a toothpick comes out clean when inserted in the center.
+You’ll bake them for 22 minutes, or until a toothpick inserted in the center comes out clean.
 Allow the muffins to cool completely before eating.

 High Fiber Breakfast Muffins